tanmais/python_wordle_solver/readme.md

-if you run the program with the above setting you will get a shortlist of 'ether' and 'other' which are the only two words that fit all the scores above (other was the correct answer for wordle 247)
+if you run the program with the above setting you will get a shortlist of 'ether' and 'other' which are the only two words that fit all the scores above ('other' was the correct answer for wordle 247)